carnivuth/2nd_brain/pages/datamining/classification/classification.md

 # Classification

-a procedure which computes an unknown parameter for a given element
+A procedure which computes an unknown parameter for a given element

 ## Classification model

 An algorithm which, given an individual for which the class is not known, computes the class.
-The algorithm make use of parameters for tuning

-the core of a classification model is the decision function.
+The algorithm make use of parameters for tuning, the core of a classification model is the decision function.

-- ### DECISION FUNCTION (the model)
+### Decision function (the model)

 	function that makes a prediction on the class element as